Yao Ming: Commercial engagements

-Yao is one of China's most recognizable athletes, along with Liu Xiang.
+Yao is one of China's most recognizable athletes.
 As of 2009, he had led Forbes' Chinese celebrities list in income and popularity for six straight years, earning US$51 million (CN¥357 million) in 2008.
 A major part of his income comes from his sponsorship deals, as he is under contract with several major companies to endorse their products.
 He was signed by Nike until the end of his rookie season.
 When Nike decided not to renew his contract, he signed with Reebok.
 He also had a deal with Pepsi, and he successfully sued Coca-Cola in 2003 when they used his image on their bottles while promoting the national team.
 He eventually signed with Coca-Cola for the 2008 Olympics.
 His other deals include partnerships with Visa, Apple, Garmin, and McDonald's.

 On July 16, 2009, Yao bought his former club team, the Shanghai Sharks, which were on the verge of not being able to play the next season of the Chinese Basketball Association because of financial troubles.